 On the other side of the electronics module there is a tamper switch activated by removing the detector from the wall.

-When mounting the detector on the angle or ball bracket, it is necessary to install additional tamper switch.
+When mounting the detector on the angle or ball bracket, it is necessary to install additional tamper switch (it is included in the detector delivery set).

 4. Installation